sandplunge/whose/README.md

    http://ec2-54-185-39-90.us-west-2.compute.amazonaws.com:3000/

 It's on the free-tier, so no performance promises (according to amazon).
-We set it up from scratch instead of leaning their newer plug and play services.
+We set it up from scratch instead of self-managing bundled packages of services.
 I'm not planning on much traffic yet, but honestly, if there's going to be scalability concerns I may move over to heroku.
-This is a fun idea, I'd really like it to become popular.
+This is a fun idea, so I'd really like it to become popular.

 It will take a minute for the infrastructure to catch up with the idea, and I'm building the server with technologies that I've never used (but am